 A variety of things can cause inflammation.
 Physical trauma, infection, and stress are some possible causes.
 Covid-19 and other infections are known to leave individuals with lingering autoimmune symptoms even after the infection has resolved.

 How to test for elevated TNFa in the brain?
 The short answer is that you do not.
 This is something that can’t really be confirmed while you are alive and kicking, and even testing for it in your cerebrospinal fluid is not really conclusive, not to mention painful and invasive.

 Knowing that you have elevated TNFa is not the obstacle standing between you and getting it treated.
 There are no commercially available medications available to address this.
 The advice to rest, eat well, and hope for the best is probably the best your doctor could do even for themselves if they were in your shoes.
 That is, unless they are also aware of the benefits of psychedelics for inflammation.
 After exhausting all options, I have seen medical professionals seek for themselves what they could not legally bring up as an option for their patients.

 Psilocybin and TNFa

 Psilocybin is in a category known as serotonergic psychedelics.
 It works mainly on a specific serotonin receptor, 5ht2a, and this receptor regulates TNFa.
-We do not have much data on exactly how long this effect lasts, but this article on the subject shows that some of the anti-inflammatory effects lasted over a week after administration in their study.
+We do not have much data on exactly how long this effect lasts, but this article on the subject shows that some of the anti-inflammatory effects lasted up to a week from administration in their study.
 These receptors are also extremely sensitive, so even small amounts that would not have a significant psychoactive effect may be sufficient to maintain.